Trump pushes into Nevada, questions integrity of election

 MINDEN, Nev.
-(AP) — Kicking off a Western swing, President Donald Trump barreled into Nevada for the weekend, looking to expand his path to victory while unleashing a torrent of unsubstantiated claims that Democrats were trying to steal the election.
+(AP) — Kicking off a Western swing, President Donald Trump barreled into Nevada on Saturday looking to expand his paths to victory while unleashing a torrent of unsubstantiated claims that Democrats were trying to steal the election.

 “This is the guy we are entrusting with millions of ballots, unsolicited ballots, and we’re supposed to win these states.
 Who the hell is going to trust him?”
 Trump said of Gov. Steve Sisolak.
 “The only way the Democrats can win the election is if they rig it.”